Zerraa/tenacity-tera/content/en/dungeons/ruinous-manor-hard.md

 ![](https://i.imgur.com/ICM9brq.png)
 <h3>Second Boss: Malgarios </h3>

+     Menma's TERA changes:

+     - Spit attack will oneshot most classes.
+     - There is now 7 eggs in the room.

 <center><h3>Key Mechanics</h3></center>

 **Spider baby meter** - A few seconds into the fight, a message will appear in the center of the screen